➤ Register today & get a welcome bonus

 - Wide Global Presence – AvaTrade is an established, leading financial brokerage company that has been in operation for over 12 years.

-- Advanced Trading Platforms – AvaTrade offers a wide range of advanced and state-of-the-art trading platforms, such as the highly popular MT4 and MT5 (MetaTrader) trading platforms, AvaTradeGO app, the DupliTrade social trading system and the exclusive Vanilla Options app – AvaOptions.
+- Advanced Trading Platforms – AvaTrade offers a wide range of advanced and state-of-the-art trading platforms, such as the highly popular MT4 and MT5 (MetaTrader) trading platforms, AvaTradeGO app, AvaSocial the social trading system and the exclusive Vanilla Options app – AvaOptions.

 - Wide Choice of Trading Instruments – Alongside indices, such as the Cannabis Giants Index, at AvaTrade you can speculate on the prices of other financial asset classes such as forex pairs, cryptocurrencies, commodities, stocks, bonds, and ETFs.
 This variety allows you to diversify your trading portfolio with ease.